 The best sequence is this: clothes first, then books, papers, komono (miscellany), and lastly, mementos.

-What to do When you Can’t Throw Something Away
+When you Can’t Throw Something Away

 Human judgment can be divided into two broad types: intuitive and rational.
 When it comes to selecting what to discard, it is actually our rational judgment that causes trouble.
 Although intuitively we know that an object has no attraction for us, our reason raises all kinds of arguments for not discarding it, such as “I might need it later” or “It’s a waste to get rid of it.”
 These thoughts spin round and round in our mind, making it impossible to let go.